amarkutwal/RESTful-API-using-ServerlessFramework/README.md

       **npm install serverless -g**

 2. Configure AWS credentials - through which we are going to deploy the architecture in AWS.
     *Note - A aws user you are using for deployment should have proper roles assign to it to access AWS services such as Lambda, API                 Gateway, Dynamodb, CloudFormation, IAM and S3.

     **sls config credentials --provider aws --key {Access key ID} --secret {Secret access key}**

+3. The **rolearn** you are using in serverless.yml should have right permission/role assigned to (post/create, get, update, delete)        entry in Dynamodb table.

 ## Deploy